chrishasz/spgo/README.md

 ```

 ## Use
-SPGo will automatically launch when you run the Configure Workspace command `>SPGo: Configure Workspace` or any time the SPGO Configuration file `spgo.json` is detected in the root of the current workspace.
+SPGo will automatically launch when you run the Configure Workspace command `>SPGo: Configure workspace` or any time the SPGO Configuration file `spgo.json` is detected in the root of the current workspace.

 ## Roadmap
-* [MVP] - Synchronize local workspace with remote SharePoint site.
-Workspace download currently works - upload coming soon(TM)
-* [MVP] - Master Page code syntax highlighting
+* [MVP] - Code cleanup, technical debt
 * [1.1] - Remote File Compare.
 Merge updates from the server with your local source